deta/space-docs/src/pages/docs/en/basics/local.md

 ## Starting a Development Server

-Once you've created a project, you can start developing your app locally.
-You can use the `space dev` command to start a local development server for your project.
+Once you've created a Space project, you can start developing your app locally using the Space CLI's `space dev` command.
+The `space dev` command allows you to use Deta Base and Deta Drive with no extra configuration and emulates the [routing of Deta Space](/docs/en/basics/micros#micro-routing), specified in your Spacefile.

 ```bash
 space dev --open # start a local development server and open the app in your browser
 ```

+When running `space dev` the CLI will start its own web server on port `4200` that emulates the Deta Space runtime locally.
+It will start each Micro by running the `dev` command that is either set by the engine automatically or specified in the `Spacefile`.
+It automatically handles the routing between Micros and logs from every Micro are combined and sent to the console.

-You can control what command is run for each micro by editing the `dev` field in your `Spacefile`.
+You can control what command is run for each Micro by editing the `dev` field in your `Spacefile`.

 ```yaml
 v: 0